troyth/age-of-the-architect/weeks/week3.md

 > A blockchain is a magic computer that anyone can upload programs to and leave the programs to self-execute, where the current and all previous states of every program are always publicly visible, and which carries a very strong cryptoeconomically secured guarantee that programs running on the chain will continue to execute in exactly the way that the blockchain protocol specifies. \(Vitalik Buterin, [Ethereum Blog, April 13, 2015](https://blog.ethereum.org/2015/04/13/visions-part-1-the-value-of-blockchain-technology/)\)

 ## Objective
-* To understand the 70 history of tech culture and the strands of it that Cryptoculture embodies
+* To understand the 70 year history of tech culture and the strands of it that Cryptoculture embodies
 * To understand the mechanics of blockchain dynamics

 ## Method: Discussion and Tutorial